 “No, I beg your pardon, sir,” I said with a curtsy.

-Ever polite, he dipped me a bow, nodded, and turned back to the group of men he had been speaking with.
+Ever polite, he dipped me a bow and turned back to the group of men.

-I stepped away from them to see that in my moment of distraction, Aberdine and the maid had disappeared.
-The hallway seemed the likeliest of routes for them to have taken.
-I took a few steps toward it, casually, and then turned my back to it.
-When it appeared that no one in the crush was looking my way, I took the final, quick steps backward into it, and when I was out of sight from the ball, faced forward, slipped my shoes off, picked them up in one hand, lifted my skirts a few inches from the ground with my other to give my legs a measure of freedom, and paced quickly up it.
+I stepped away from them.
+In my moment of distraction, Aberdine and the maid had disappeared.
+The nearby hallway seemed the likeliest of routes for them to have taken.
+I strode toward it with forced nonchalance and then turned my back to it when I reached the threshold.
+I cast my gaze over the crush.
+Not a single person looked my way.
+I took a steadying breath and then strode into the hallway.
+The deep shadows engulfed me, and when I was sure that I was no longer visible to the room I’d left behind, I slipped my shoes off, picked them up in one hand, lifted my skirts a few inches from the ground with my other to give my legs a measure of freedom, and paced deeper into the darkness.

 I didn’t have much time.
 For a young lady like myself to be alone for even a short period was to court scandal.
-I quickened my pace, my feet moving silently over the cold stone tiles.
+I lengthened my stride, feet moving silently across the cold stone tiles.
 Over the past four years, I had learned how to sneak and spy.
-It had been a necessary skill to avoid both my father and grandmother.
+They had been necessary skills to avoid my father.

-I found my prey quickly, for the maid was now putting up a fight, albeit a polite one.
+I found my mark quickly, for the maid was putting up a fight, albeit a polite one.

 “My lord, this isn’t the way.
 Please release me.
-I can run quickly and gather the necessary items to clean it.
+I can run and gather the items needed to clean it.
 I’ll be but a moment,” she said, a note of panic creeping into her voice.

-They were just around the bend in the hall now.
-I slowed my pace and stopped right before it, trying to determine whether or not it would be wise to attempt a glance around the corner.
+They were just around the bend in the hall.
+I slowed my pace and stopped before it, trying to determine the wisdom of attempting a glance around the corner.

+Aberdine’s voice was low and cajoling.
 “Come, now, you didn’t really think this was about the spot of champagne on my cuff, did you?
-I saw the way you looked at me,” Aberdine said, his voice low and cajoling.
+I saw the way you looked at me.”

-“Stop squirming, you slut,” Aberdine hissed.
+“Stop squirming,” Aberdine hissed, dropping all pretense of charm.
 “Do you know who I am?
 A baseborn bitch like you should be begging for my attentions.”

-“I…yes, of course I know who you are.
+There was a quiet sob, followed by, “I…yes, of course, I know who you are.
 Please, my lord, please let me go.”

-I heard a brief struggle, followed by what sounded like a slap.
-I hoped she hit him good and hard, but when I heard her strangled sob, I realized with dawning horror that it was she who had been struck.
-I glanced the other way down the corridor, where light and music poured into the mouth of its darkened confines.
-The ball was just a scream away.
+Fire burned in my belly as I listened to the sounds of a brief struggle, followed by a sharp slap.
+I hoped she hit him good and hard, but then I heard her strangled cry and realized with dawning horror that she was the one who’d been struck.
+I glanced the other way, down the corridor, toward the light and music of the ballroom.
+The crowd that filled it was just a scream away.

 The girl sobbed a little louder.

-I somehow managed to keep my gorge down as I whirled away and sped back toward the party as fast as my clothing would allow.
-I slipped my shoes on just before stepping into the light, and beelined toward the first female servant I spotted at a relaxed, stately pace that took every ounce of my willpower to affect.
+I barely managed to keep my gorge down as I whirled away and sped back toward the party.
+I slipped my shoes on just before stepping into the light and beelined toward the first female servant I spotted at a relaxed pace that took every ounce of my willpower to affect.

-The boy did as he was told, spinning on his heel and weaving away from us.
+The boy followed my order, turning on his heel and weaving away from us.
 I couldn’t trust that he would be quick enough.

 “My lady, what do you mean?
-What is happening?” the servant I clutched to asked.
+What is happening?” the young woman I clutched asked.

 “Hurry.
-One of your fellow maids will be raped if we’re not quick enough,” I answered, nearly wrenching her shoulder out of socket as I wheeled us toward the hallway.
+One of your fellow maids will be raped if we’re not quick enough,” I said, nearly wrenching her shoulder out of socket as I wheeled us toward the hallway.